lace/ounce/doc/index.md

 # ounce

+`ounce` is a fast, simple, non-fancy, and non-magical package for manipulating units of measure.

-A simple Python package to manipulate units.
-Fast.
-Not fancy.
-No magic.
-No dependencies.
-A faster and less fancy counterpart to [Pint][].
+It's a faster and less fancy counterpart to [Pint][].

 [pint]: https://pint.readthedocs.io/